camptocamp/docker-odoo-project/README.md

 Default url is `http://localhost:8069`.
 If `ODOO_BASE_URL` is set to an empty value, the configuration parameters will be left unchanged.

+### ODOO_REPORT_URL

+The `ir.config_parameter` `report.url` will be automatically set to this domain when the container starts..
+Default url is `http://localhost:8069`.
+As soon as we use kwkhtmltopdf we must set this URL to be accessible by you kwkhtmltopdf server

+### KWKHTMLTOPDF_SERVER_URL

+It point to the server that host the kwktmltopdf server to serve files

 ### MIGRATE

 `MIGRATE` can be `True` or `False` and determines whether migration tool